Distillation-Enabled Knowledge Alignment for Generative Semantic Communications of AIGC Images: Conclusion

 \section{Conclusion}

 In this paper, we have proposed \name, an algorithm to solve the KA problem in GSC systems.
-First, we have modeled the GSC system for AIGC image provisioning tasks.
-Then, the KA problem is formulated to maximize the alignment between the user-received images and the target AIGC images to be provided by the cloud.
-To solve the problem, \name comprises the \makd and \vrsa methods for efficiently aligning generation and transmission knowledge.
-Evaluation results validate that \makd enables a $44$\% increase in the sum of DINO- and CLIP-scores between edge-generated and cloud-generated images, outperforming the second-best benchmark by $6.3$\%.
-Moreover, \vrsa improves the efficiency of multi-rate adaptation by $116$\%, and achieves $28$\% higher PSNR for low-SNR channels while avoiding the $32$\% degradation for high-SNR channels observed in the joint adaptation.
+First, we have modeled the GSC system for AIGC image provisioning.
+Then, the KA problem is formulated to maximize the consistency between the user-received images and the target AIGC images to be provided by the cloud.
+To solve the problem, \name comprises the \makd and \cala methods for efficiently aligning generation and transmission knowledge.
+Overall, compared with full-parameter fine-tuning, \name requires transmitting only $0.2$\% of the edge-GAI parameters and about $1$\% of the JSCC-codec parameters.
+Under such compact parameter updates, evaluation results validate that \makd enables a $44$\% increase in the sum of DINO- and CLIP-scores between edge-generated and cloud-generated images, outperforming the second-best benchmark by $6.3$\%.
+Moreover, \cala enhances PSNR by 6.5~\!dB over the baselines without KA and outperforms conventional LoRA by 1.2~dB.